Buddhika-Atapattu/Buddhika-Atapattu/README.md

 ### **1. Property Management Cloud Application**
 **Company:** Indus Real Estate, Dubai
 **Role:** Full Stack Developer
-I led the development of a comprehensive property management system that streamlined real estate operations.
-The system allowed property managers to handle tenants, leases, and maintenance efficiently, supported by robust cloud infrastructure and real-time data analytics.
+I led the development of a comprehensive **cloud-based property management system** for Indus Real Estate, designed to handle high-volume property listings, leases, and tenant management.
+This system offered a user-friendly interface, real-time analytics, and secure multi-user access.

-- Designed and implemented key modules for property listings, user management, and automated notifications.
+- Designed and implemented **RESTful APIs** and integrated **SQL/NoSQL databases** to handle complex data processing and storage.
-- Built scalable RESTful APIs for seamless data management.
-- Implemented **SQL** and **NoSQL** databases for flexible data handling.
-- Created a fully automated testing framework to ensure high-quality deployments.
+- Created automated testing frameworks to ensure high-quality code and smooth deployments.
+- Optimized backend performance for large datasets and handled scalability challenges.

 ---

-### **2. Mobile-First Responsive Websites**
+### **2. Mobile-First Websites and Landing Pages**
 **Company:** NG International Co.
 LTD, Ho Chi Minh City (remote)
-**Role:** IT Support and Administrator
+**Role:** Technical Consultant
-Developed mobile-first, responsive websites and landing pages for diverse business clients, ensuring cross-platform compatibility and high performance across devices.
+As a **Technical Consultant**, I was responsible for delivering mobile-first websites and landing pages tailored for international business clients.
+I applied modern design principles and ensured high performance across multiple platforms.

-- Standardized output across platforms with a **mobile-first** design approach.
-- Integrated modern UI/UX practices to deliver intuitive user experiences.
-- Provided ongoing support and maintenance to keep websites running smoothly.
+- Developed responsive and cross-browser compatible websites using **React**, **NextJS**, and **VueJS**.
+- Led **online training sessions** and offered technical guidance to team members to ensure standardized output.
+- Integrated APIs and implemented ongoing maintenance for the company’s web assets.

 ---

-### **3. IT Infrastructure & System Support**
+### **3. IT Infrastructure & Support**
 **Company:** Wembley Spirit Limited, Colombo
-**Role:** IT Technician
+**Role:** IT Support Technician
-Contributed to building and maintaining IT infrastructure for the hospitality industry, including troubleshooting system issues and introducing technology to optimize operations.
+At Wembley Spirit Limited, I contributed to stabilizing the company's IT infrastructure by introducing modern software systems and streamlining technical processes.

-- Implemented a **restaurant management system**, automating routine tasks and enhancing service efficiency.
+- Developed and deployed a **restaurant management system**, automating routine tasks for improved operational efficiency.
-- Provided technical support and training for employees to ensure smooth operation.
+- Provided system troubleshooting, software installations, and technical support for day-to-day operations.
+- Automated workflows, resulting in significant time savings for the company’s IT operations.

 ---

 ## 🔧 Technical Skills

 ### **Backend Development:**
-- Expert in **PHP** and **Laravel**, with extensive experience in building and scaling complex backend systems.
+- Expert in **PHP** and **Laravel**, with hands-on experience in **Java Spring** and **Python Django** for building scalable backend architectures.
-- Strong understanding of **JavaScript** frameworks like **Node.js** for server-side programming.
+- Strong proficiency in **Node.js** for server-side development and building RESTful APIs for large-scale applications.
-- Proficient in designing **RESTful APIs**, integrating **third-party services**, and optimizing application performance.
+- Extensive experience in designing and optimizing **REST APIs**, integrating **third-party services**, and ensuring secure data transactions.

 ### **Frontend Development:**
-- Skilled in **Angular**, **React**, **NextJS**, and **VueJS** for developing responsive, dynamic web applications.
+- Skilled in **React**, **NextJS**, **Angular**, and **VueJS** for building dynamic, responsive web applications.
-- Deep knowledge of **HTML, CSS, SCSS**, and modern JavaScript frameworks to ensure pixel-perfect UI/UX.
+- Expert in **HTML, CSS, SCSS**, and **JavaScript** to create pixel-perfect user interfaces with cross-browser compatibility.
-- Proficiency in **cross-browser compatibility**, ensuring a seamless experience across multiple devices and platforms.
+- Experience with mobile-first design strategies and ensuring responsive performance across multiple devices.

+### **Mobile Development:**
+- Proficient in **Flutter** and **React Native** for building cross-platform mobile applications on both Android and iOS.
+- Delivered several mobile apps with optimized performance and seamless user experience, targeting diverse user bases.

 ### **DevOps & Cloud Infrastructure:**
-- Extensive experience in **AWS Cloud** services (EC2, Lambda, S3) for deploying, scaling, and managing applications.
+- Proficient in cloud deployment using **AWS** services like **EC2**, **S3**, and **Lambda**.
-- Expertise in **Docker** and **Kubernetes** for containerization and orchestration of cloud-based apps.
+- Expertise in **Docker** and **Kubernetes** for containerization and orchestration of cloud-based applications.
-- Continuous Integration/Delivery (CI/CD) pipelines for streamlined deployments and automated testing.
+- Implemented **CI/CD pipelines** to streamline software delivery and automate testing processes for faster deployments.

 ---

 ## 🌍 Industry Experience

-I have a wealth of experience working with clients in multiple industries, including real estate, e-commerce, and hospitality, both in **Sri Lanka** and internationally in the **United Arab Emirates** and **Vietnam**.
-My ability to collaborate with cross-functional teams ensures that projects are delivered on time, within scope, and with exceptional quality.
+I have worked across industries such as **real estate**, **e-commerce**, and **hospitality**, delivering tailored solutions for enterprise-level applications.
+My work spans multiple countries, including **Sri Lanka**, **United Arab Emirates**, and **Vietnam**, where I’ve contributed to projects requiring high availability, scalability, and security.

 ---

 ## 🌱 Continuous Learning & Development

-I'm always looking to learn new technologies and frameworks to stay ahead in the fast-evolving world of software engineering.
-Currently, I’m exploring:
+I’m constantly exploring new technologies to stay at the forefront of the software engineering field.
+My current areas of focus include:

-- **Microservices architecture** for large-scale applications.
+- Learning advanced techniques in **Cloud Architecture** and **Microservices** for large-scale systems.
-- **Machine Learning** and **AI** technologies to create more intelligent, adaptive software.
-- Advanced **DevOps** practices to optimize cloud infrastructure and automation.
+- Diving deeper into **Mobile Development** with **Flutter** and **React Native** to create robust mobile applications.
+- Expanding my knowledge in **AI/ML** to integrate more intelligent, data-driven features into future projects.

 ---

 ## 🤝 Let’s Connect

-I’m always open to exciting new opportunities, whether it's collaborating on innovative projects or discussing new technologies.
-Feel free to reach out!
+Feel free to reach out if you’d like to collaborate, explore new opportunities, or discuss technical challenges.

 - **Email:** [atapattu.buddhika@gmail.com](mailto:atapattu.buddhika@gmail.com)
 - **Phone:** [+94777355697](tel:+94777355697)